August,31,2015: Principle of 'rarest of rare' cannot be operated free of arbitrariness, says Law Commission of India.

 The Law Commission comprises a Chairman, three full-time members, two ex-officio members who represent the government, and three part-time members.

-Related Links at LatestLaws.com-
+Related Links at LatestLaws.in-